okami101/terraform-hcloud-talos/README.md

 ## 🚀 Quick start

 A valid Talos snapshot, identified by the selector `os=talos` must be available in your Hetzner Cloud account.
-Follow the [official guide](https://www.talos.dev/v1.8/talos-guides/install/cloud-platforms/hetzner/) to generate one.
+Go to packer subfolder and build snapashot from here or follow the [official guide](https://www.talos.dev/v1.9/talos-guides/install/cloud-platforms/hetzner/) to generate one.
 The latest snapshot will be automatically selected by default.

 ## 📝 License